My Account

 The amount you need to withdraw depends on your economic situation.
 Our RMD calculator can help you see how much you should withdraw.

-Withdrawals From Your Investments
+Strategic Withdrawals From Your Investments

 Outside of RMDs, when it’s time to withdraw from your retirement savings, which should you draw from first if you have multiple accounts?
 Consider starting with the least to the most tax-efficient accounts.

-Every financial situation is different but financial experts often recommend this order because of tax implications and the assumption that your taxes will be lower later in retirement:
+Every financial situation is different, but financial experts often recommend this order because of tax implications and the assumption that your taxes will be lower later in retirement:

 1. Taxable accounts: non-retirement accounts.